Quicklinks

 How do we get started with a sponsee?

-We ask if they identify as a food addict.
+We often ask if they identify as a food addict.

-• Some sponsees may not know at first if this program is right for them.
-As long as they remain open-minded and willing, we can continue working with them.
+• Some newcomers may not know how to answer this question at first, and that’s okay.
+It takes most people a long time to understand if this program is right for them.
+We share that as long as they remain Honest, Open-minded and Willing, we can continue working with them.

 We guide them in their abstinence, defined as weighed and measured meals with nothing in between, no flour, sugar, and the avoidance of any individual binge foods.

 • We provide a food plan.
-Typically, we pass on the same food plan our sponsor initially gave us, but we may need to make adjustments, taking into consideration any food allergies, sensitivities, or other individual needs of our sponsee.
+Typically, we pass on the same food plan our sponsor initially gave us, but we may need to make adjustments, taking into consideration any food allergies, sensitivities, or other individual needs.

 • If a sponsee has medical issues, we ask them to discuss their food plan with a healthcare professional.
 If necessary, we adjust accordingly.
-See the “How Do We Address Medical Concerns?” section below.
+See “How Do We Address Medical Concerns?” below.

-• We ask sponsees to write down their food plan and commit it to us on our daily phone call.
+• We ask sponsees to write down their food plan and commit it to us on a daily basis.
 We explain that anything eaten outside of or beyond our committed meals – including extra bites, licks while cooking, etc. – is considered addictive eating and not abstinent.

 • We explain how to keep food simple, which helps to remove the obsession and cravings of food addiction.
 We help sponsees decide which foods to choose and how to prepare them.

-• We recommend that sponsees avoid eating in restaurants for the first 90 days, if possible, so that they can learn how to determine the correct quantities and avoid temptation.
+• We recommend that sponsees avoid eating in restaurants for the first 90 days so that they can learn how to determine the correct quantities and avoid temptation.
 When they’re ready, we teach them how to make appropriate choices when eating out.

 • We suggest that they weigh themselves at regular intervals, such as once a month, to avoid becoming obsessed with the scale or weight.
 Sponsees who are underweight or close to goal weight may need to weigh themselves more frequently.